Software comparison · Last updated May 2026

 The eBay listing software category in 2026 has stratified into three real jobs: eBay-first AI listing (FlowLister), high-volume bulk (ListEasier), and multi-marketplace crossposting (Vendoo / List Perfectly).
 Everything else is either legacy tooling or a thin wrapper.
 Pick the job you're actually doing and the tool follows.

 If you're an eBay-primary reseller listing 20–300 items a month, FlowLister is the answer I'd give even if I hadn't built it — the combination of vision AI from photos, a documented 3-tier sold-comps waterfall, and Trading API publishing genuinely isn't matched in any other tool on this list.
-Start with the free tier (5 listings + 3 Worth It checks), upgrade to Starter at $19.99 if it clicks, and you're paying about $0.27 per listing at 75 listings/month.
+Start with Starter, upgrade to Starter at $19.99 if it clicks, and you're paying about $0.27 per listing at 75 listings/month.

 If you're running a multi-account, cross-border, high-volume operation, ListEasier's bulk economics and multi-account support are genuinely better.
 If your reseller life is crossposting to five marketplaces from one draft, Vendoo and List Perfectly both nail the job FlowLister isn't built for.
 All three are legitimate tools.
 Pick the one that matches your workflow, not the one with the longest feature list.